Club Award Winners

 Most Inclusive Club

-This award recognises clubs that have embraced and embedded the principles of equality, diversity, and inclusion within their day-to-day club business, resulting in a diverse and happy membership base.
+This award recognises clubs that have embraced and embedded the principles of equality, diversity and inclusion within their day-to-day club business, resulting in a diverse membership base.

 Tournament / Competition of the Year

-This award celebrates OFS member clubs that organise and execute incredible tournaments and competitions that leave a lasting impression on the community and their members.
+This award celebrates clubs that organise and execute incredible tournaments and competitions and leave a lasting impression on the community and their members.

 Team Award Winners